Jim8Knopf/jkons-invader/README.md

 ## Descripton of the task

 [Teacher](https://github.com/staudtwvss):
-Do something with a HTML canvas.
+Do something in JavaScript with a HTML canvas.

 ## The project begun with a conversation...